MinnowBoard-org/website/elements/tuto-reader/tutorials/installing-windows-iot-on-minnowboard-turbot/docs/installing-windows-iot-on-minnowboard-turbot.md

 on your MinnowBoard Turbot.

 ### Components

-To perform these steps you’ll need:
+To complete these steps you will need the following:

-- MinnowBoard Turbot board
+- MinnowBoard MAX or Turbot
 - 5V 2.5A Power Supply
 - microSD card (8GB or larger, Class 10)
 - USB SD card Adapter (needed to mount it on your Windows computer)